nweke/hmcompany/readme.md

-# 🌐 Project Name — Hospitality Management Solution
+# 🌐 Project Name — Hotel Money

 A modern hospitality software solution designed to simplify property management, reservations, and guest experience for hotels, resorts, and lodges.
 Built with **HTML**, **Bootstrap 5**, and minimal **custom CSS**, focusing on performance, scalability, and clean design.